microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-This function will return one of the following dictation states:
+This hook will return one of the following dictation states:

 -  `IDLE`: Recognition engine is idle; not recognizing
 -  `WILL_START`: Will start recognition after synthesis completed